CS326-Turkey/TurkeyApp/README.md

   * Home page of the User which is slightly different from the regular home page and admin home page.

 ``404``
-  * It shows when page is not found.
+  * Shows when page is not found.

 ``505``
-  * It shows when there is an error.
+  * Shows when there is an error.

 ``check_user_info``
-  * It confirms the information of the user for finding password.
+  * Confirms the information of the user for finding password.

 ``team``
   * Profiles of all team members.